gkhnelbstn/interviewqs-solutions/README.md

-# 🧠 Data Science Project Template
+# 🧠 InterviewQs Daily Challenge Solutions

 Welcome to my InterviewQs challenges data science repository!
 This repository is created to help you solving problems in InterviewQs' daily challenges, in a well-structured and organized project setup.